maciej-u/readme-evolution/README.md

 Your engagement is not just helpful — It's at the heart of open-source collaboration and drives the quality of this project ever higher.
 <br/><br/>
 ## Contact Information
-Do you have questions or are interested in discussing data analytics and project documentation?
-I'm always open to sharing insights and exploring new ideas.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/maciej-urbanke/)
+If you have questions or are interested in discussing data analytics and project documentation, I'm always open to sharing insights and exploring new ideas.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/maciej-urbanke/) or read [About Me](https://github.com/maciej-u) on my GitHub profile.

 Whether it's feedback on the projects, inquiries about collaborations, or just a chat about the data world, I'm just a message away.